We’re kind of excited.

 - easier to work with

-If you end up choosing to use a plywood floor make sure to get marine grade ply so it doesnât start rotting and getting mouldy from condensation.
-Maybe even give it a varnish to help it last?
+If you end up choosing to use a plywood floor make sure to get marine grade ply so it doesn’t start rotting and getting mouldy from condensation.
+Give it a few layers of water based sealant to help it last!

-Donât use chipboard or MDF.
+Don’t use chipboard or MDF.
 Both expand with the slightest moisture and will not last more than a couple years.
 I’ve seen a couple beautiful builds destroyed within 6 months of completion when using these materials.

 Flooring